Court Street and Myrtle Avenue stations

-Court Street – Myrtle Avenue was a station on the demolished BMT Fulton Street Line.
+Court Street and Myrtle Avenue was a station pair on the demolished BMT Fulton Street Line.
 The Fulton Street Elevated was built by the Kings County Elevated Railway Company and this station started service on April 24, 1888.
 The station had 2 tracks and 2 side platforms.
 Eastbound trains would stop at Court Street, while westbound trains would stop at Myrtle Avenue.
 It was served by trains of the BMT Fulton Street Line, and until 1920, trains of the BMT Brighton Line.
 This station was served by steam locomotives between 1888 and 1899.
 In 1898, the Brooklyn Rapid Transit Company (BRT) absorbed the Kings County Elevated Railway, and it took over the Fulton Street El, and it was electrified on July 3, 1899.
 It also had a connection to the streetcar line of the same name.
 It closed on June 1, 1940, when all service from Fulton Ferry and Park Row to Rockaway Avenue was abandoned, as it came under city ownership.